- MAXIMUM COVERAGE: Cleans large spaces up to 4,100 sq ft in one hour, 2,051 sq ft in…

 Air Purification Speed & Efficiency

-In my home office, it tackled dust from three laser printers without breaking a sweat.
-Even my RabbitAir struggled with that workload.
-For large spaces, place it centrally—it purifies rooms faster near open doorways.
+In my home office, it handled dust from three laser printers easily.
+Even my RabbitAir had trouble with that.
+For big rooms, put it in the middle for faster cleaning.

 Noise Levels in Bedrooms & Offices

-That stiff 6ft power cord?
-Annoying in tight spaces.
-But for offices, the hum blends into background noise.
-Just keep it 3+ feet from your desk to avoid distractions.
+The long 6ft power cord is a bit of a hassle in small spaces.
+But in offices, the hum is just background noise.
+Just keep it away from your desk to avoid distractions.

 Medify MA-125 vs. Competing Air Purifiers